 Can I work remotely in Portugal without a visa?

 EU citizens can work remotely in Portugal without a visa.
 Non-EU citizens need a visa to work remotely in Portugal if they want to stay for over 90 days within a 180-day period.
-One option is the D8 Visa, also known as the Digital Nomad Visa Portugal.
+If you’re a remote worker, the D8 Visa, also known as the Digital Nomad Visa Portugal, is one option you could consider.

 How much tax do digital nomads pay in Portugal?

-In Portugal, personal income tax can reach up to 48 percent.
+In Portugal, personal income tax can reach up to 48 percent (on a sliding scale, which starts at 13.25 percent).

 Can I bring my family to Portugal with the Digital Nomad Visa?